 OMG!!!
 Thanks so much; I have a three-month-old Matipoo and she is white, so her eyes get REALLY dirty!!!

 Hey everyone.
 I have a three-year-old shih tzu who likes to play in the dirt, and he gets excessive amounts of dirt in and around (but I’m more concerned about the dirt in) his eyes, to the point that it just covers his eyeballs and I’m cleaning and flushing them constantly.
 Now, he is very rambunctious, so keeping him from doing almost anything that he wants is almost completely out of the question.
 There’s really no way to keep him from digging unless I keep him inside all the time, which I could not do to my baby.
-It is to the point, though, where I am wondering if this excessive amount of dirt could cause infection, because it does make his eyes very red, and they stay red for about 2 hours after I clean them.
+It is to the point, though, where I am wondering if this excessive amount of dirt could cause infection, because it does make his eyes very red, and they stay red for about two hours after I clean them.
 Up until this point, just cleaning them has worked.
 I just want to know if infection is something I should be keeping a closer eye on or something I should be more concerned about, or if I just clean his eyes constantly, he should be okay.
 Can large amounts of dirt in the eyes cause infection?

 I just bought a shih tzu, and I think I’m just going to buy the wipes and use them when I need to.
 I learned this breed can be prone to cysts in the eyes.